Sponsor:

 --rev-cert=FILE or -

-Writes the revocation certificate to FILE. mandatory if OUTFILE is `-`. [default: <OUTFILE>.rev]
+Write the revocation certificate to FILE. mandatory if OUTFILE is `-` or not specified. [default: <OUTFILE>.rev]

 -u, --userid=EMAIL